kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/invoice_management/guide.en-asia.md

 #### View and manage bills

 To view your invoices, go to your [OVHcloud Control Panel](/links/manager).
-Click on your name in the top right-hand corner of your screen, then in the new menu that appears, click on `Invoices`{.action}.
+Click on your name in the top right-hand corner of your screen, then in the new menu that appears, click on `My bills`{.action}.

 ![Billing](/pages/assets/screens/control_panel/product-selection/right-column/invoices.png){.thumbnail}